Who is SSM?

 Timeline for Malaysia Company Registration

-The entire incorporation process for a Malaysian Company takes approximately 5 to 10 business days.
-Do note that the entire registration timeline is affected by several factors such as the relevance and accuracy of the information provided.
+The company incorporation process for a Malaysian company typically spans 5 to 10 business days.
+However, it’s important to note that the registration timeline may vary based on several factors, including the accuracy and relevance of the information provided during the application process.

 Step-by-Step Guide to Register a Company in Malaysia

-The process of registering a company in Malaysia is straightforward once you have all the information ready.
+The process of registering your business in Malaysia is straightforward once you have all the information ready.
+Here are the the steps to starting a business.

 Step 1: Identify your ideal business structure

-Before you can register your company, you should have an overview of the types of entities that you can set up in Malaysia.
+Before you can open a company, you should have an overview of the types of companies that you can set up in Malaysia.

 Choose from the following business structures: